Unipotent Representations and Microlocalization: Microlocalization of Harish-Chandra modules

-$\Phi_{\chi}$ is clearly left exact: it is the composite of a completion functor (exact, by Proposition \ref{prop:completionexact}), $K^0$-finite vectors (left exact), $C$-invariants (left exact), $\mathbb{C}^{\times}$-finite vectors (left exact), and finite induction (exact).
-In Section \ref{sec:mainthm}, we will study its right derived functors.
-We will need the following
+Clearly, $\Phi_{e}$ is left exact: it is the composition of a completion functor (exact, by Proposition \ref{prop:completionexact}), $K^0$-finite vectors (left exact), $\Gamma^1$ (left exact), $\mathbb{C}^{\times}$-finite vectors (left exact), and finite induction (exact).
+In Section \ref{sec:cohomology}, we will study its right derived functors.
+We will need the following elementary result.